List of characters in The Lego Movie franchise: El Dorado

 El Dorado is a Hispanic superhero who has super-strength and also sports telepathy, teleportation, and the conjuration of illusions and physical inanimate objects.

 Green Arrow

-Green Arrow is an archery-themed superhero from Star City.
+Oliver Queen / Green Arrow is an archery-themed superhero from Star City.

 Hawkman

-Hawkman is a hawk-themed superhero from Midway City.
+Carter Hall / Hawkman is a hawk-themed superhero from Midway City.

 Hawkgirl

-Hawkgirl is a hawk-themed superheroine from Midway City and the partner of Hawkman.
+Shiera Hall / Hawkgirl is a hawk-themed superheroine from Midway City and the partner of Hawkman.

 Martian Manhunter

-Martian Manhunter is a shapeshifting Green Martian.
+J'onn J'onnz / Martian Manhunter is a shapeshifting Green Martian.

 Samurai

-Samurai is a Japanese superhero who can manipulate wind, turn invisible, manipulate fire, and cast illusions.
+Toshio Eto / Samurai is a Japanese superhero who can manipulate wind, turn invisible, manipulate fire, and cast illusions.

 Wonder Dog

 Wonder Dog is a dog that is associated with the Justice League.
 He was seen as the DJ at the 57th Annual Justice League Anniversary Party.

 Wonder Twins

-The Wonder Twins consist of Zan and Jayna, two twins from the planet Exxor who use their rings to turn into different things like Zan turning into any form of water and Jayna turning into animal.
+The Wonder Twins consist of Zan and Jayna, two twins from the planet Exxor who use their rings to turn into different things like Zan turning into any form of water and Jayna turning into an animal.